Chapter 1. Overview

 Platform Hardware Enablement

-has been introduced as Technology Preview.
+SCHED_DEADLINEhas been introduced as Technology Preview.
 This new policy is available in the upstream kernel and shows promise for certain Realtime use cases.
-For details, see Chapter 43, Real-Time Kernel
+For details, see Chapter 43, Real-Time Kernel.

 Storage and File Systems

-LVM2 support for RAID-level takeover, the ability to switch between RAID types, is now available as a Technology Preview.
-See Chapter 45, Storage
+- LVM2 support for RAID-level takeover, the ability to switch between RAID types, is now available as a Technology Preview.
+See Chapter 45, Storage for more information.

 For Red Hat Enterprise Linux 7.3, the Red Hat High Availability Add-On supports the following major enhancements: